d2km/rtypes/README.md

 The generated function is essentially a walk-the-tree interpreter of the expanded AST that represents the type.
 However, instead of evaluating the expression it applies a specific clause of the checker function.

+`derive/3` provides alternative implementation where instead of walking the tree every time the validating function is invoked, the tree is walked only once, at the call site, building a corresponding tree of closures.

 ## Notes